edoCsItahW/warnoMod/README.md

 > [!TIP]
 > If using `vscode` as your IDE, you can install my plugin `NDF Language Support`(search ndf) found here: [https://github.com/edoCsItahW/ndf](https://github.com/edoCsItahW/ndf).
 This plugin provides syntax highlighting for the NDF language, but does not yet offer auto-completion, formatting, or code checking features.

+> [!WARNING]
+> Since all matters are in the early stages, I cannot guarantee whether there will be any non-backward-compatible breaking changes.
+Thank you for your understanding.

 Fork + PR.

 The specific workflow is not yet determined and will be discussed in the `discussion` section.